youmych/docker-ivesdk/README.md

 # docker-ivesdk
-Docker Image with gcc, cmake and ffmpeg based on ubuntu 18.04 LTS
+Docker Image with gcc-8, cmake, ffmpeg, libasound2 based on debian latest (or ubuntu 18.04 LTS)